-Here are some of the stories that have happened from previous GGGW’s.
+Here are some of the homing stories from the GGGW!

-If you’re part of a re-homing centre, please consider participating in GGGW and hopefully you can home a hound too!
+If you’re part of a re-homing centre, please consider participating in the Great Global Greyhound Walk (GGGW) and hopefully you can home a hound too!

 SCOTTY found a home via the GGGW 2019 in Germany